loda-lang/loda-rust/documents/mining-on-raspberrypi.md

 euclid@raspberrypi:~/git/loda-rust/script $
 ```

-Type in the nickname/name that you want to appear in the programs mined on your device.
+Type in the nickname/name that you want to appear in the LODA programs that was mined on your device.

 ```
 euclid@raspberrypi:~ $ nano .loda-rust/config.toml